 The purpose of the ROP realignment process is to appropriately allocate inspection resources within the inspection resource budget.
-The outcome of the review is to recommend and approve a realignment of inspection resources across the inspection program which would translate into addition or deletion of inspection requirements and increase or decrease in the number of samples.
+The outcome of the review is to recommend and approve a realignment of inspection resources across the inspection program which if required, would translate into addition or deletion of inspection requirements and/or an increase or decrease in the number of samples.
 In situations where an inspection requirement or entire inspection procedure is deleted, considerations shall be given to provide, through other inspection means, a way to identify safety significant performance deficiencies which may occur in the future in the area no longer inspected.
 The resource evaluation required to complete the revised inspection program will be completed as part of an independent annual inspection resource analysis performed annually by IPAB.

+ATTACHMENTS

+Reactor Oversight Process Inspection Procedure Change Catalysts

+2 Inspection Procedure Review Criteria

+3 Format for Inspection Procedure Evaluation

+4 Timeline for ROP Alignment Activities

+5 Revision History for IMC 0307 Appendix B

+Attachment 1

+Reactor Oversight Process

+Inspection Procedure Change Catalysts

+Existing Evolving

+Attachment 2

 Inspection Procedure Review Criteria

+Fundamentals of Reactor Oversight Process (ROP)

-which are fundamental to the ROP .
+Maintain inspection elements which are fundamental to the ROP as defined in IMC 0308, ROP Basis Document and supporting documents.

+Consider changes to Performance Indicators in the past three years to ensure there has not been a reduction or unintended gap in the key safety attributes of each safety cornerstone.

+Program Optimization (flexibility, efficiency, operating experience, resource alignment, and feedback)

+Consider changes that will improve baseline inspection effectiveness through enhanced flexibility of procedure requirement.

+Consider strategies to increase inspection efficiency for IPs which inspect related areas.

+Consider adjusting inspection requirements or guidance for risk significance events and/or adverse trends identified through the Operating Experience process, severe program/actual events, inspection findings and special inspection team report results over the past three years.
+Take caution not to delete past significant operating experience that may still be currently applicable.

+Consider adjustments to align the inspector scope (actual inspection hours charged) with the allocated inspection hours (estimated inspection hours listed in IP).

+Consider adjustments to align the allocated inspection hours (estimated inspection hours listed in IP) with the required IP samples (sample range in IP).

+Consider inspector and region feedback, taking into consideration value added inspector field observations that do not result in a finding but where there is an observed safety impact; Agency initiatives; feedback forms; internal surveys; and licensees past inspection performance.

+Consider changes to rulemakings, requirements (Technical Specifications and CFRs), and backfits.

+Quantitative (Template)

+Consider improvements which can increase the effectiveness of IPs based on the following quantitative analysis; number of findings per 1000 hours, traditional enforcement violations, percentage of NRC identified findings, and color of the findings.

+Attachment 3

 Format for Inspection Procedure Evaluation

-Number and Title
+1. Inspection Procedure Number and Title:

-2.
+2. Time Period of Review: